evxiong/mp3-album-formatter/README.md

 ## Future features

 - Support for user-specified file name format
-- Support for nested MP3 files in the album folder
 - Support for using track name metadata for matching, when file names are not helpful

 -->